nuntius-rex/node-mvc-create/README.md

 - - index.html
 - main.js
 - routes.js
-- util.js
-- package.json (you will be provided an option to customize)
+- package.json (you will be provided an option to customize or skip)
 - README.md
+- .gitignore
 ```
 ## CUSTOMIZATION

 >**<p>What if you want to build a slightly different MVC pattern or even another structure?
-No problem.<br>
+No problem.
-The newest version allows you to add your own patterns.
-Just defined the pattern you want as follows: </p>**
+Version 2.0+ allows you to add your own patterns.
+If you want to use your own package.json, just skip the creation step.
+Just define the pattern you want as follows: </p>**

 ```
 const mvcCreate=require("mvccreate");

-//Define dev-dependencies as an object: userDevDepsObj={
+//Define dev-dependencies as an object (if you are not using your own package.json): userDevDepsObj={
-  "mvccreate": "^1.0.7",
+  "mvccreate": "*",
   "nodemon": "^2.0.4"
 }

-//Define regular dependencies as an object: userDepsObj={
+//Define regular dependencies as an object (if you are not using your own package.json): userDepsObj={
   "express": "^4.16.3",
   "express-es6-template-engine": "^2.2.3"